Year 8 Science

 Key skills developed:

-• How to calculate weight, pressure and moments
+• How to calculate resistance in a circuit

 • How to predict the behaviour of electromagnets